SajanaAryal/SajanaAryal/README.md

 3. Mishra, S. K., Aryal, S., Patro, C., & Fu, Q.-J. (2025).
 Extended High-Frequency Hearing Loss and Suprathreshold Auditory Processing: The Moderating Role of Auditory Working Memory.
 Ear and Hearing.
 4. Aryal, S., Mishra, S. K. (2025).
 On the Sharpness of Auditory Filters: Considering Subclinical Loss Reveals Sharper Otoacoustic Emission Estimates of Frequency Selectivity in Individuals with Normal Audiograms.
 Journal of the Association for Research in Otolaryngology (Under revsion).
 5. Aryal, S., Mishra, S. K. (2025).
 Targeting the Peaks: Probing Cochlear Compressive Nonlinearity through Fine Structure-Optimized Distortion Product Otoacoustic Emission Input/Output Functions.
 Journal of the Acoustical Society of America (Under review).
 6. Aryal, S., Cheng, FY., Mishra, S. K & Smith S (2025).
-Brainstem Encoding of Speech in the Extended High Frequencies and Its Behavioral Correlates.
-Journal of Neuroscience(Under review).
+Brainstem Encoding of Speech in the Extended High Frequencies and Its Behavioral Correlates (Under review).
 7. Aryal, S., Moskovich, A., Prabhu, P & Rosenthal M.Z (2025).
-Emotional Dysregulation in Misophonia and Hyperacusis: Bridging The Gap.
-Hearing Research (Under review).
+Emotional Dysregulation in Misophonia and Hyperacusis: Bridging The Gap (Under review).
 8. Prabhu, P., Aryal, S., Rajan A & Nisha, K. V. K. (2025).
 Exploring the Impact of Misophonia through the Lens of World Health Organization International Classification of Functioning, Disability and Health Framework.
 Journal of American Academy of Audiology (In press)
 9. Prabhu, P., Kannancheeri, A., Aryal, S., & Nisha, K. V. K. (2025).
 Profiling the Impact of Tinnitus in Indian Population Using International Classification of Functioning Classification System: A Cross-Sectional Study.
 Auditory and Vestibular Research, 34(3), 245-256.
 10. Sanjay Shankar, S. A., Prashanth Prabhu.
 (2025).
 Binaural Processing and Auditory Working Memory in Individuals With Stuttering.
 Journal of Health and Allied Sciences NU.